cs-parttime-2020-fall/210126-project-two-TiarraWashington/README.md

 ### Student Defined Requirements

 *List the requirements/steps here based on the content section above.
 Include as many detailed/specific items as you feel are necessary*
-- created four elements/placeholders in grid display
+- created four elements/placeholders using grid display
 - create buttons for elements/placeholdet for player 1 and 2 name and update score
 - grid displayer for all elements nested in the container div
 - click player to start placeholder